MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex01_Sensitive_Information_Types.md

 1. Keep Notepad open for later use.

-1. Select your previously opened **Administrator: Windows PowerShell** window from the task bar.
+1. Select your elevated PowerShell window from the task bar.

 1. Navigate to the EDM Upload Agent directory: